Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis

 As in~\cite{asymmetric-model}, we consider an asymmetric feedback model where the attacker's moves are {\it stealthy}, while the defenders' moves are {\it observable}.
-More specifically, at any time, the attacker knows the full history of moves by the defender, as well as the state of each node, while the defender has no idea about whether a node is compromised or not.
-Let $\alpha_{i,k}$ denote the time period the attacker waits from the latest time when node $i$ is recovered, to the time when the attacker starts its $k$-th attack against node $i$, which can be a random variable in general.
-The attacker's action space is then all the possible selections of $\{\alpha_{i,k}\}$.
-Since the set of nodes are independent, we can assume $\alpha_{i,k}$ to be independent across $i$ without loss of generality.
-However, they may be correlated across $k$ in general, as the attacker can employ a time-correlated strategy.
-On the contrary, the defender's strategy is to determine the time intervals between its $(k-1)$-th move and $k$-th move for each node $i$ and $k$, denoted as $X_{i,k}$.
+More specifically, at any time, the attacker knows the full history of moves by the defender, as well as the state of each node, while the defender does not know whether a node is compromised or not.
+This asymmetric information structure is crucial in modeling stealthy attacks in cyber security.

-In this paper, we focus on {\it non-adaptive (but possibly randomized) strategies}, that is, neither the attacker nor the defender changes its strategy based on feedback received during the game.
-Therefore, the values of $\alpha_{i,k}$ and $X_{i,k}$ can be determined by the corresponding player before the game starts.
-Note that assuming non-adaptive strategies is not a limitation for the defender since it does not get any feedback during the game anyway.
-Interestingly, it turns out not to be a big limitation on the attacker either.
-As we will show in Section~\ref{sec:best-response}, periodic defense is a best-response strategy against any non-adaptive {\it i.i.d.} attacks (formally defined in Definition~\ref{definition2}) and vice versa.
-Note that when the defender's strategy is periodic, the attacker can predict defender's moves before the game starts so there is no need to be adaptive.
+In this paper, we consider both non-adaptive and adaptive strategies.
+We define the strategy space for the attacker as all possible $W_{i,k}\ \forall i,k$ that follows a joint distribution.
+Similarly, the defender's strategy space refers to all possible $X_{i,k}\ \forall i,k$ following a joint distribution.
+Since the defender cannot observe the attacker's behavior and node states, we only need to consider non-adaptive strategies for the defender.
+That is, the defender's decisions on $X_{i,k}$'s can be independent of the realization of $W_{i,k}$'s.
+On the other hand, the attacker can observe the defender's moves.
+Thus in general, $W_{i,k}$ may depend on the realization of both $X_{j,\tau}$ and $W_{j,\tau}$ for any $j$ and $\tau$ such that $T_j(\tau)<T_i(k)$ where $T_j(\tau)$ refers to the time instance of node $j$'s $\tau$-th defense.